jgaa/restc-cpp/README.md

 Another goal was to use coroutines for the application logic that sends data to or pulls data from the REST API servers.
 This makes the code easy to write and understand, and also simplifies debugging and investigation of core dumps.
-In short; the code executes asyncrounesly, but there are no visible callbacks or completion functions.
-It looks like crystal clear, old fasion, single threaded sequential code (using modern C++ language).
+In short; the code executes asynchronously, but there are no visible callbacks or completion functions.
+It looks like crystal clear, old fashion, single threaded sequential code (using modern C++ language).
-You don't sacrifice code clearness to achive massive parallelism and high performance.
+You don't sacrifice code clearness to achieve massive parallelism and high performance.
 Coroutines was a strong motivation to write a new C++ HTTP Client from scratch.
 To see how this actually works, please see the [modern async cpp example](https://github.com/jgaa/modern_async_cpp_example)).